informalsystems/quint/CONTRIBUTING.md

 **This file is under construction...**

-This project is run by the team of [Apalache]() project.
+This project is part of the [Apalache][] ecosystem.
 Hence, we apply the same principles in TNT, see [Contributing to Apalache][].

 ## Coordinating work